Summary: In this laboratory, you will begin to use and define higher-order procedures.

 a.
-If you have not done so already, please scan the corresponding reading on higher-order procedures.
+Review the reading on higher-order procedures.

 b.
-Start DrScheme
+Start DrScheme.

 (map proc lst) builds a list by applying

 lst in succession.